Does the "As Seen On TV" stamp for the Little Giant Ladder mean it is flimsy junk that you will regret buying? Or is it a quality system?

-This hinge is the real secret to the Little Giant, because it allows the ladder to be formed into many different shapes.
+This hinge is the real secret to the Little Giant because it allows the ladder to be formed into many different shapes.

-In addition to the "A frame" shape, it can become:
+In addition to the "A-frame" shape, it can become:

-- Conventional A-Frame: An A-frame ladder that can be either tall or short.
+- Conventional A-frame: An A-frame ladder that can be either tall or short.

-- 90 Degree: A 90-degree angle shape (so that one side of the ladder is parallel to a wall, allowing you to get closer to that wall).
+- 90 degree: A 90-degree angle shape (so that one side of the ladder is parallel to a wall, allowing you to get closer to that wall).

-- Extension Ladder: A ladder that is straight and which leans against the wall.
+- Extension ladder: A ladder that is straight and which leans against the wall.

-- Two Small Ladders For Scaffold: The single ladder pulls apart into two smaller A-frame ladders, or trestles, so that you can put a plank across the two ladders and form a scaffold.
+- Two small ladders for scaffold: The single ladder pulls apart into two smaller A-frame ladders, or trestles so that you can put a plank across the two ladders and form a scaffold.

-Do You Actually Need One or Is It Just a Gimmick?
+Is It a Gimmick?

-- Small Spaces: If you live in a condo or apartment and have limited storage or if you need to transport it in a car.
+- Small spaces: If you live in a condo or apartment and have limited storage or if you need to transport it in a car.
 The Little Giant Ladder fits into a regular closet or even in the back of a car.

-- Need For Multiple Purposes: If you are doing a whole house renovation, you'll need different types of ladders to do things like install gutters, paint crown molding, paint staircase walls and ceilings, install windows, etc.
+- Need for multiple purposes: If you are doing a whole house renovation, you'll need different types of ladders to do things like install gutters, paint crown molding, paint staircase walls and ceilings, install windows, etc.

-- Stronger Than Expected: Whether aluminum or fiberglass, it is a sturdy, solid piece of equipment.
+- Stronger than expected: Whether aluminum or fiberglass, it is a sturdy, solid piece of equipment.

-- Safety on Uneven Areas: You can configure the Little Giant Ladder to conform to inclined surfaces.
+- Safety on uneven areas: You can configure the Little Giant Ladder to conform to inclined surfaces.

 - Scaffold: The Little Giant Ladder's trestles provide you with a ready-made surface for your scaffolding plank.

-- Storage: Ladders--especially extension ladders--suck up lots of storage space.
+- Storage: Ladders—especially extension ladders—suck up lots of storage space.
 The Little Giant really does shrink down to a manageable size.

-- Weight.
-The Little Giant is heavy, about 35-55 pounds, depending on the model you purchase.
+- Weight: The Little Giant is heavy, about 35-55 pounds, depending on the model you purchase.
 This is the reason for that "Tip & Glide" function.

-- Too Much Ladder?
-It might be more ladder than you need.
+- Too much ladder: It might be more ladder than you need.
 Ask yourself if you really need all those different configurations.
 You may not.
 A regular 6' ladder can take care of most of your needs.

-- Extras Cost Extra: A lot of the cool things you see on the infomercials, like the leg leveler, work platform, and wing span are accessories that drive up the cost.
+- Extras cost extra: A lot of the cool things you see on the infomercials, like the leg leveler, work platform, and wingspan are accessories that drive up the cost.